elibensasson/libSTARK/README.md

 ### Compiler
 The code was tested with gcc version 7.3.0 (https://gcc.gnu.org), using c++11 standard.
 But should probably work with most common versions of gcc.
-#### Compilation on MAC
+#### Compilation on macOS
-In order to compile on Mac please use this thread: https://github.com/elibensasson/libSTARK/issues/2
+In order to compile on macOS please use this thread: https://github.com/elibensasson/libSTARK/issues/2

 ### Libraries (all should be available in standard linux distribution package managers)